 A Tale for The Time Being (Canongate, 2013) is a book about connections – between and in spite of people, time, and place.
-The story is set in motion when Ruth, who lives on Cortes, one of the Discovery Islands at the northern end of Georgia Strait, finds a mysterious piece of flotsam that turns out to be the diary of Nao, a teenager in Japan.
+The story is set in motion when Ruth, who lives on Cortes, one of the Discovery Islands at the northern end of Georgia Strait, finds a mysterious piece of flotsam: The diary of Nao, a teenager in Japan.
 The two narrators resemble each other in obvious ways, such as their hybrid Japanese-American identities, and more unexpected ones that emerge over the course of the story.
 But the novel also works with contrasts, skipping from the struggles of living on a small island to peaceful monastery life to unsparing descriptions of suicide attempts, psychological and physical abuse.

 Hippies and mass murderers

 Cortes is described as “named for a famous Spanish conquistador, who overthrew the Aztec empire.
 Although he never made it up as far north as his eponymous isle, his men did, which is why the inlets and sounds of coastal British Columbia are scattered with the names of famous Spanish mass murderers.
 But in spite of its sanguinary name, theirs was a relatively benign and happy little isle […] For two months out of the year, the sun shone.
 But when the tourists and the summer people left, the blue skies clouded over and the island bared its teeth, revealing its churlish side.
 The days grew short and the nights grew long, and for the next ten months, it rained.
 The locals who lived there year-round liked it this way.”